Caravan (trailer): Fifth-wheel trailer

 A fifth-wheel is a travel trailer supported by a hitch in the centre of the bed of a pickup truck instead of a hitch at the back of a vehicle.
 The special hitch used for fifth-wheels is a smaller version of the one used on 18-wheeler trucks and can be connected by simply driving (backing) the tow vehicle under the trailer.
 Fifth-wheel trailers are popular with full-time recreational vehicle enthusiasts, who often live in them for several months in one place, using their pickup truck tow vehicle for local errands.
 A fifth-wheel trailer tows more securely than a traditional travel trailer because the hitch weight sits directly over the pickup truck's rear axle or tires.
 Since part of a fifth wheel sits in the bed of the pickup, it reduces the overall length of the vehicle-and-trailer combination while allowing the same room as a comparable-length travel trailer.
 Additionally, the hitch's location in the pickup's bed reduces the risk of jackknifing and allows for more maneuverability when backing.
 Because of the greater room available on the roads in North America, these vehicles are more popular in the United States and Canada than in Europe or other parts of the world.
 For uneven terrain, a gooseneck hitch is an option for fifth-wheel trailers.

 The downside is that the hitch takes up room in the pickup truck's cargo bed regardless of whether the trailer is hitched or not.
 The hitch can be unbolted from the bed but this takes a lot more time and effort than the unhitch operation.

 Off-road trailer

 Off-road travel trailers, also called 4x4 trailers, tentrax, and jeep trailers, are built specifically for exploring the extreme backcountry without having the restriction of paved highways or gravel roads.
 These travel trailers are designed to handle rough terrain.
-Many off-road travel trailers are equipped with a tent and bed, a skid plate, large tires and long stroke Independent suspensions, lift kits, and articulation systems.
+Many off-road travel trailers are equipped with tents, beds, skid plates, large tires and long stroke independent suspensions, lift kits, and articulation systems.

-Toy hauler

-Innovation in the travel trailer types is the "toy hauler" or "toy box".
-Half living area and a half garage, these trailers allow other, smaller vehicles to be brought to the countryside.
-A folding rear ramp gives access for motorcycles, all-terrain vehicles, personal watercraft or racecars.
-A generator provides power for the equipment.

-Double-decker trailer

-A double-decker trailer is a two-level travel trailer.
-When travelling the trailer is only as high as a regular trailer, but when set up it increases in height to two full levels.
-They are often used in motion picture production as portable dressing rooms.